grpc/proposal/A72-open-telemetry-tracing.md

     if (textMapGetter instanceof GrpcCommonGetter) { //Fast path for Java/Go bytes = ((GrpcCommonGetter) textMapGetter).getBinary((Metadata) c, "grpc-trace-bin");
     } else {
-      // Slow path for C++. gRPC C++ does not have runtime type inspection, so
-      // we decode String from TextMapGetter API to bytes.
-This code path applies
-      // to the situation where GrpcTraceBinPropagator is used with a TextMapGetter
+      // Slow path.
+For the situation where GrpcTraceBinPropagator is used with a TextMapGetter
       // externally.
       String contextString = textMapGetter.get(c, "grpc-trace-bin");
       bytes = Base64.getDecoder().decode(contextString);